AkashSDas/text-generation/README.md

 **While doing all of this we will go through:**

 - `Preprocessing` text data
-- Building multilayer `Bidirectional RNN` model
+- Building multilayer `Bidirectional LSTM` model
 - Saving `wording embeddings` learned by the learning algorithm

 ## Table of contents